OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/18 December 2021.md

 - Rasputin was not killed via foreign intelligence operation.
 - Aaron Schwartz did not commit suicide.
 - Noah Donohoe was victim of **organized crime**, linked to grooming gone wrong.
+- JFK assassination: No “plot within a plot”.

 ---

 ## Political Power Structures